GoodCloud/django-zebra/README.md

 ```

-That's it - all the stripe tokeny goodness happens, and errors are displayed (roughly) to your users.
+That's it - all the stripe tokeny goodness happens, and errors are displayed to your users.

+## Models and Mixins ##

+Model and Mixin docs coming.

 ## Other Useful Bits ##